UMD-Summer-2021-ASR/quizzr-server/README.md

 * `DEV_UID` The default user ID of an unauthenticated user in a `development` environment.
 * `LOG_PRIVATE_DATA` Redact sensitive information, such as Firebase ID tokens, in log messages.
 * `VISIBILITY_CONFIGS` A set of configurations that determine which collection to retrieve a profile from and what projection to apply.
 Projections are objects with the key being the field name and the value being 1 or 0, representing whether to include or exclude the field.
+* `USE_ID_TOKENS` A configuration option specifying whether to use a Firebase ID token or to use the raw contents for identifying the user.
+Has no effect when `TESTING` is False.

 It is also possible to override configuration fields through environment variables or through a set of overrides passed into the `test_overrides` argument for the app factory function.
 Currently, overrides with environment variables only work with fields that have string values.